 Visit Sinaia Romania and Peles Castle and you’ll find yourself at the gateway into unspoiled and utterly romantic Transylvania.

-Are you ready to board the train?
+Are you ready to board the train from Bucharest?

 Grab a covrigi (see the deliciousness below) as a snack for the ride and let’s go!